Augmented Probability Simulation Methods for Sequential Games: Sequential games with complete information

-The solution of such games requires solving a bilevel optimization problem \citep{bard1991some}.
-These can rarely be solved analytically other than the explicit enumeration applied to simple models.
-Indeed, even extremely simple instances of bilevel problems have been shown to be NP-hard \citep{jeroslow1985polynomial}.
+These sequential games require solving a bilevel optimization problem \citep{bard1991some} which rarely have analytical solutions, other than by explicit enumeration in basic models.
+Even extremely simple instances of bilevel problems have been shown to be NP-hard \citep{jeroslow1985polynomial};

+\cite{korzhyk2} provide additional computational complexity results in such problems.
 Thus, numerical techniques are required.
-A variety of methods are available see e.g.\ \cite{Nisan:2007}.
-In particular, several classical and evolutionary approaches have been proposed, as reviewed by \cite{sinha2018review}.
-When the inner problem adheres to certain regularity conditions, it is possible to reduce the bilevel optimization problem to a single level one replacing the inner problem with its Karush-Kuhn-Tucker (KKT) conditions \citep{gordon2012karush}.
-Then, evolutionary techniques could be used to solve this single-level problem, thus making possible to relax the upper level requirements.
-As this single-level reduction is not generally feasible, several other approaches have been proposed, such as nested evolutionary algorithms or metamodeling-based methods.
-Most of these approaches lack scalability: increasing the number of upper level variables produces an exponential increase on the number of lower level tasks required.
-However, problems in emerging areas such as cybersecurity and adversarial machine learning \citep{AMLARA} may require dealing with high dimensional and/or continuous decision spaces, and, consequently, can hardly be solved using standard methods.
-Some scalable gradient based solution approaches have been recently introduced \citep{naveiro2019gradient}.
-However, they are restricted to games in which expected utilities can be computed analytically.
-When this is not the case, MC simulation methods, see e.g.\ \cite{Ponsen} and \cite{johanson2012efficient} for pointers, could be used as briefly described next.
+A variety of methods are available, see e.g.\ \cite{Nisan:2007}.
+In particular, several classical and evolutionary approaches have been proposed, reviewed by \cite{sinha2018review}.
+When the inner problem adheres to certain regularity conditions, it is possible to reduce the bilevel problem to a single level one, replacing the inner problem by its Karush-Kuhn-Tucker conditions \citep{gordon2012karush}.
+Then, evolutionary techniques may be used to solve this single-level problem, enabling to relax the upper level requirements.
+As this single-level reduction is not generally feasible, other approaches such as nested evolutionary algorithms or metamodeling methods have been proposed.
+However, most of these approaches lack scalability.
+Yet problems in emerging areas in secure artificial intelligence (AI) such as AML \citep{AMLARA} may require dealing with high dimensional continuous decision spaces, and, consequently, can hardly be solved with standard methods.
+Some scalable gradient based solution approaches have been recently introduced \citep{naveiro2019gradient}; however, they are restricted to games under certainty or in which expected utilities can be computed analytically.
+On the other hand, MC simulation methods, see e.g.\ \cite{Ponsen} and \cite{johanson2012efficient}, are broadly applicable, as described next.